laminas/laminas-soap/doc/book/client.md

 ## Performing SOAP Requests

-After we've created a `Zend\Soap\Client` instance, we can perform SOAP requests.
+After we've created a `Laminas\Soap\Client` instance, we can perform SOAP requests.

-Each web service method is mapped to a virtual `Zend\Soap\Client` instance method which takes parameters with common PHP types.
+Each web service method is mapped to a virtual `Laminas\Soap\Client` instance method which takes parameters with common PHP types.

 As an example, given the following server: